popaDaria/MazePuzzleGame/README.md

 # MazePuzzleGame
-This is a simple puzzle solving game where you try to escape a maze and finally be free.
-What couuld go wrong?
+This is a simple puzzle solving game where you try to escape a maze.
+What could go wrong?

 ### References
 #### Thirt party assets used